Taggart: Hokies faked injury to slow FSU down

 Florida State coach Willie Taggart said Wednesday he believes Virginia Tech intentionally faked injuries to slow down its tempo on Monday night.

 On several different occasions after big plays, Virginia Tech defensive players were slow to get up.
 Florida State fans booed loudly each time it happened.
-Asked on the ACC coaches call whether he thought the injuries were intentional, said, "It happened too often so it's hard not to."
+Asked on the ACC coaches call whether he thought the injuries were intentional, Taggart said, "It happened too often so it's hard not to."

 Virginia Tech coach Justin Fuente said the heat and humidity in Florida had an effect on his players.
 The Seminoles lost 24-3 to the Hokies in the season-opener in Tallahassee.